ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingpreprocessing.rst

 view.
-Alternatively, if you do not have your input data in a [Map], nor do you have a [Map View] open in your ArcGIS Pro Project, and you run the ArcNLET-Py Preprocessing Module from the [Geoprocessing Pane], as shown in Figure 5‑18.
+Alternatively, if you do not have your input data in a [Map], nor do you have a [Map View] open in your ArcGIS Pro Project, and you run the ArcNLET-Py Preprocessing Module from the [Geoprocessing Pane], as shown in Figure 9-7.
 Your results are accessible via the [Catalog Pane] or [Catalog View] in the output folder created in Section 3.3.

 .. figure:: ./media/usingpreprocessingMedia/media/image7.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4.43128in
-   :height: 1.91532in

-   Figure 5‑18: The ArcNLET-Py Preprocessing Module outputs in the Catalog Pane.
+   Figure 9-7: The ArcNLET-Py Preprocessing Module outputs in the Catalog Pane.

 1. Take a moment to review each output to ensure your data has been processed correctly.
 Your data must be processed correctly because